 A hardy sprawling vine or mounded shrub featuring bright gold variegated evergreen leaves all season long; a versatile and adaptable color accent for almost any garden application, wide-spreading habit makes it ideal for use as a groundcover

-Sunspot Wintercreeper has attractive yellow-variegated dark green foliage.
+Sunspot Wintercreeper has attractive yellow-variegated dark green foliage on a plant with a round habit of growth.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
 It produces pink capsules from mid to late fall.
-The flowers are not ornamentally significant.

 Sunspot Wintercreeper is a multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and can be pruned at anytime.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;